Check if Two Dictionaries Are Equal in Python

-There are mainly 4 methods to check if two dictionaries are equal in Python.
-All 4 methods are listed and discussed below.
+There are 4 ways to check if two dictionaries are equal in Python.
+Let’s understand all those approaches with examples.

 print("Both dictionaries are equal")